- Get link

 1. π Dimming the Lights

-At least 90 minutes before bed, lower overhead lighting.
-Use lamps or candles.
+At least 90 minutes before bed, lower overhead lighting and use lamps/candles → supports melatonin.

 2. π§Ό Warm Shower or Bath